cowrie/cowrie/docs/EVENT_PIPELINE.rst

     (``transportId``, e.g. ``ce8abc71b984``).
 This is the key output consumers correlate on.

+channel
+    One terminal, exec, subsystem, or forwarding stream within a connection.
+SSH multiplexes: a single transport can carry several channels, concurrently or in sequence.
+Cowrie already captures ttylogs and stdin per channel (``insults.py`` keys them by ``(transportId, channelId)``), but events carry only the per-transport ``session``, so activity on concurrent channels is indistinguishable in the event stream.
+Telnet has exactly one channel per connection.

 sessionno
     A transport counter with an ``S`` (SSH) or ``T`` (Telnet) prefix, e.g.
     ``T1475``.
 An internal artifact of the current pipeline; not part of the